synesteesia/pathAlgorithms/documentation/project_definition.md

   # Project definition

+  THIS DOCUMENT WAS CREATED BEFORE ANY CODING STARTED AND IT'S DETAILS ARE OUTDATED

 This project compares different pathfinding algorithms with Movin ai labs 2d maps.
 The aim is to learn in which cases each algorithm is the best option by giving the time taken by each algorithm as output.
 Programming language used in this project is Java.